-Doctor of Education in Organizational Leadership
+Doctor of Education in Organizational Leadership (LDR)

-Offered through Marian University's Leadership Academy, this hybrid program is intended for professionals from all fields who want to develop both a deeper understanding of how to exercise leadership and also the skills to make progress on their organization's most difficult challenges.
+Offered through Marian University's Leadership Academy, this program offers a hybrid version and an online version, both intended for professionals from all fields who want to develop both a deeper understanding of how to exercise leadership and also the skills to make progress on their organization's most difficult challenges.
 Grounded in the Adaptive Leadership framework, the program is designed to help students build the emotional and psychological capacity for the burden of leadership, advance and enhance leadership skills, prepare them to employ research to diagnose organizational needs, and investigate the range and effectiveness of possible interventions.

 Applicants are required to complete an online application through the College of Graduate and Online Programs at Marian University.
-Applications can be found on the Marian University website at https://www.marian.edu/academics/office-of-graduate-studies/doctor-of-education-in-organizational-leadership.
+Applications can be found online.
 Applicants are required to complete the supplemental application as well.